himewel/cartolafc/README.md

 - Airflow: scheduler and task orchestrator;
 - DataHub: data lineage backend and data catalog;
 - Hadoop: data repository;
-- Hive: database over hadoop;
+- Hive: database over Hadoop;
 - Superset: visualization tool.

 ## How to start

 The base of components are orchestrated with docker containers in the compose files at the root level of the project.
-Services like hadoop datanode and namenode, hive server and metastore, airflow webserver and scheduler, and superset server can be found there.
+Services like Hadoop datanode and namenode, Hive server and metastore, Airflow webserver and scheduler, and Superset server can be found there.
 So, to create all the project components at the same time, run the following command:

 ```shell
 docker-compose up \